sxia092/academia/src/cs2300-databases/Notes/Meetings/April 4th.md

 - Phase III
 - Homework
     + Please get them to me at least two days in advance
+    + Can someone get the correct answers?

 ## Subsystems
 - Frontend
     + Do we have to meet?
-    + How is the Splash page?
     + Application design?
 - Backend
     + Can you handle it?